AdamGoldsmith/gitdemo/PITCHME.md

 ## What is Git?

 ![gitlogo](images/gitlogo.png)
-* Created by Linus Torvalds 2005
-* Etymology - self-proclaimed git!

 *"I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'."*

+* Created by Linus Torvalds 2005
 * Originally written in Perl & C
 * Runs on many platforms
 * Most popular DVCS